mpokrass/PSYCH350/lecture_notes.md

 The depressed entitlement effect: when their are unequally positioned groups, disadvantaged people tend to believe they deserve less.

 - men tend to be paid more, women tend to believe they deserve less.
 Women internalize belief that their work is inferior.
 Adjust their perception of their input downwards.

+## Lecture 3 - Sept 14

+Meritocracy isn't the only principle of distributive justice, we also apply equality/egalitarianism.
+Eg. right to vote.
+Or allocation based on need, eg. communal sharing.

+Procedural justice as a determinant of the procedural legitimacy of the outcome.
+People care about the quality of procedures that yielded an outcome.
+We care about fair treatment in the procedures because fairness of the procedures is a signal that the decision makers respect us.
+This satisfies us with the process.
+Need to see that their interests/positions were paid attention to.

+Even if the ultimate outcome isn't in agreement with one's interests, if the process is fair, they will be satisfied.
+Will view the decision as legitimate.
+Voice effect - voice has some role.

+Why do people care about the fairness of the procedure?
+Because the quality of the procedure conveys info about one's status within the group.
+Group tie to the authority figure.

+Study with quality of outcome and fairness (grading).
+People cared more about quality of process rather than outcome.
+However fairness of treatment didn't matter as much for outgroup authorities.
+Thus the factors were quality of treatment for ingroup tie and quality of outcome when no shared ingroup tie.

+Trump: "I alone can fix these problems".
+Model of leadership where one exceptional leader has the required qualities.

+Elections are often about different models of leadership.

+Obama at the democratic convention a week later: Trump isn't actually offering issues - he's just offering fear/slogans.
+He thinks that scaring people may win him the election.
+He believes in the constituion, that the people together can form a more perfect union.
+Americans want a leader that will mobilize the people to attain change together, mobilize collective efforts.

+"great person" models - effective leaders have essential traits/abilities

+interactionist models - traits that determine leadership success depend upon fit with the task/challenge

+social identity model - leaders are successful to the extent that they embody qualities that represent the particular groups they lead.

+Obama uses more of a social identity model.
+He says that americans don't subscribe to the great person model because it doesn't fit american values.

+Leader success: do they match the values of the group + do they signal that they will be looking out for the group, prioritizing the group's interest.

+Leaders can increase their effectiveness by being identity "entrepreneurs".
+Change the way that people perceive either their group or the leader.

+- try to enhance the group's sense of identity (in-group)
+- change impressions of themselves to improve the match with in-group prototype

+Studies where people manipulate profiles of leaders.
+Those who match more closely are perceived to be more effective and charismatic.

+When leaders match the group more, this is a stronger predictor of effectiveness than assertiveness, stereotypical characteristics.

+Stanford prison experiment.
+Conclusions that researchers were suspicious of.